kristopolous/BOOTSTRA.386/manual/index.md

 And so we did.
 And then I slept for real and woke up Tuesday morning in our office parking lot in the back of the Winnebago in the chilly 7am January weather of Northern California.
 Everyone else had gone home and let me sleep, very kind of them.
 I suppose I'm dressed well enough for the office.
 It was time to get to work.

-## Version 0.0
+## Version 0.0: Potemkin

+MS-DOS function requests are done in 2 bytes.
+There's a catalog of what each of these codes mean.
+09H (that's in base-16, don't ask) for instance, is "Display string" where "string" means a string of characters, as in some sentence.
+16H is "Create file" and so on.
+What our team is trying to do is map each of these to their graphical equivalent.
+What would that look like in a VisiCorp like system?
+The idea is that then our traditional DOS program will, if we can say, magically transform to a graphical one with our technology.

+We called in project Potemkin because we are really just scaffolding friendlier front doors and hopefully getting more people to open them.

+We widely agreed this is the only viable way forward.
+We aren't large enough to command a position in every meaningful place in the marketplace so we must carve out our own.

 ## The problem with Thomas

 ## Boston Tea Party
+90 days is hard enough time to finish a complex computer program but it is enough to expect to see some movement.

 ## The Hail Mary

 Everyone has read mythical man-month, the idea that adding another developer too late in the game actually makes the product take longer.
-The problem is it's March and we're basically right where we were at in the Tehachapi Denny's - not willing to clone VisiCorp and trying to move ahead.
+The problem is it's April and we're basically right where we were at in the Tehachapi Denny's - not willing to clone VisiCorp and trying to move ahead.
 And now we not only have the Apple Lisa to deal with but thanks to Thomas we know that Microsoft is working on a graphical system as well.
 I'm sure IBM and Digital Research is in the game as well.

 I feel asphyxiated before taking the first breath.
 I lean back in my chair.
 On the edge of my desk sit a pile of resumes.
 We get a trickle in constantly regardless of whether we have a job posted and it's my job to go through them and I do, sometimes, do my job on occasion.